 Purposeful Planning is designed to show you how I was able to get over all four of these fails and create the number one technique that I use today in order to really build my model schedule.

-If you're interested in moving past where you feel like you're constantly not getting your things done in your time then I would highly encourage you to get the full training on how to create this Purposeful Planning and how to create a model schedule.
+If you're interested in moving past where you feel like you're constantly not getting your things done in your time then I would highly encourage you to get the full training on how to utilize this Purposeful Planning System and how to create a model schedule.

 Even if you don't have the time to do it, I would still suggest for you to spend some time thinking about what your ideal schedule looks like and then build all the other things around it.